Xiphe/xiphe.github.io/_posts/2022-07-20-component-library-in-2022.md

 try out some crazy new stuff, Companies get acquired that had build their awesome product with Rails and now should adopt your look fast...

-All of these use HTML/CSS in the end and most likely support serving css file.
+All of these use HTML/CSS in the end and most likely support serving a css file.

 #### Level 3: Framework